aktrikx/mp_cp_ak/README.md

-# mp_cp_ak
-This is the repository for my master's final project
+Abstract: This is the repository for my master's final project exploring customer retention strategies in the e-commerce sector by developing machine learning models to predict customer churn.
+Leveraging a dataset with imbalanced classes, we addressed class imbalance using Synthetic Minority Over-sampling Technique (SMOTE) and implemented data preprocessing techniques, including outlier detection, feature scaling, and one-hot encoding.
+Key algorithms applied were Logistic Regression, Random Forest, and XGBoost, chosen for their effectiveness in classification tasks and feature interpretation.
+Model performance was evaluated using metrics suited for imbalanced data, such as F1-score and recall.
+Results revealed critical predictors of churn, enabling actionable insights to target at-risk customers.
+This study highlights the value of machine learning in guiding retention strategies and proposes future enhancements, including real-time model deployment using Python Flask to further support proactive customer relationship management in e-commerce.

-e- commerce customer churn dataset: https://www.kaggle.com/datasets/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction
+Dataset: e- commerce customer churn dataset: https://www.kaggle.com/datasets/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction